catherineisonline/pizza-time-with-react/README.md

 ## Instructions <a id="instructions"></a>

-- When you fork or download the project install node modules using npm install and then any additonal dependencies you don't have from <a id="dependencies">Dependencies</a> list
+- When you fork or download the project install node modules using npm install and then any additional dependencies you don't have from <a id="dependencies">Dependencies</a> list

-- Next, you need to create the file name .env located outside src file
+- Next, you need to create the file name .env located outside the src file

 - In the .env file I am using several variables:
 1. REACT_APP_TURSO_DB_URL, REACT_APP_TURSO_DB_TOKEN & MYSQL_ATTR_SSL_CA - these variables contain information that will connect you to the Turso database.
 You can use the following [documentation](https://docs.turso.tech/sdk/ts/quickstart).
-If you use any other database you need to use the accoridng information to connect to that database.
+If you use any other database you need to use the according information to connect to that database.
 The token can be created after registration.
 Note that the table for users in my case is named "users" and contains the following data: id | email | password | fullname | address | number.
-2. REACT_APP_USERS_URL - these is a url for Node.js server.
+2. REACT_APP_USERS_URL - this is a url for Node.js server.
 First, it's better to run it locally and only then switch to whatever you want.
 If you want to run the server locally the value of this variable should be http://localhost:3000/users.
 In this project I set up backend using Vercel.
 You can google "How to Deploy Your Node.js Backend Project to Vercel" and set up your own backend.
 3. REACT_APP_CAPTCHA_URL - the same logic works for this backedn url which this time is used for captcha verification.
 Locally, the url value should be http://localhost:3000/verify-recaptcha.
 4. REACT_APP_CAPTCHA_KEY & REACT_APP_CAPTCHA_SECRET - both values can be found once you create an account for reCaptcha at https://www.google.com/recaptcha/about/.
 Please use their documentation for better understanding.